amundsen-io/amundsen/docs/roadmap.md

 ## Current focus

 #### Provide Rich metadata to make data trust worthy
-*What*: Enrich table detail page with additional structure metadata / programmatic description (MVP); Integrate with data quality system to provide quality score (Post MVP).
-*Status*: tech spec WIP
+*What*: Enrich table detail page with additional structure metadata / programmatic description (MVP) *Status*: tech spec WIP

 #### Native lineage integration
 *What*: We want to create a native lineage integration in Amundsen, to better surface how data assets interact with each other
 *Status*: tech spec out

+#### Integrate with data quality system
+*What*: Integrate with different data quality systems to provide quality score *Status*: not yet start

 ## Next steps